rorygibson/manager-readme/README.md

 ## How did I get here?

 A potted history:
- - PHP developer (briefly)
+ - PHP developer (briefly, building custom CMS systems)
  - Java developer (Graham Technology in Glasgow; HPI in Harrogate)
  - Agile consultant (Valtech, mostly in Blackpool, mostly public sector)
  - Contract developer building an FX trading platform for Reuters (BJSS, Leeds)
- - Technical architect / team lead / agile coach + Java & Ruby (TechnoPhobia, Sheffield)
+ - Technical architect / team lead / agile coach + Java & Ruby (an agency called TechnoPhobia, Sheffield)
- - Scrum master (Tesco)
+ - Delivery lead (Tesco, via Equal Experts)
- - CTO of a big data startup (Bright North, London)
+ - CTO of a big data startup (Bright North, London, 4 of the hardest and best years of my working life)
- - Delivery lead (public sector agile transformation project with a lovely legacy system migration)
+ - Delivery lead (public sector agile transformation project with a horrible legacy system migration from Websphere)
- - Head of Tech at Sky Betting and Gaming (Leeds)
+ - Head of Tech, looking after 60+ people, a whole load of code and several petabytes of personal data in a Hadoop cluster or two (Sky Betting and Gaming, Leeds)

+ These days I split my time between
+ - Interim CTO / Tech Director / Advisor- helping a bunch of companies, mostly in London, do tech better.
+ - VC and Private Equity due diligence - engage, understand, audit and help companies in growth or acquistion lifecycle stages.

 I still code, by the way.
 Mostly in Clojure, because while Lisps are 50 years old now they're still The Future.

 ## My job

-My main responsibilities are:
+If we're working together, you can see my main responsibilities as:

 1) help you to do your jobs effectively